Best Paw Patrol Toys for 5 Year Olds

 Final Thoughts

-The right pick from this list of best Paw Patrol toys for 5 year olds comes down to how your child actually plays.
+The right pick from this list comes down to how your child actually plays.
 A collector wants the die-cast vehicles.
 A storyteller wants the figures.
 A kid who wants one big toy to anchor every play session wants the Team Cruiser or the PAW Patroller track set.

-If you are not sure where to start, the Air Rescue figure pack is hard to go wrong with for roleplay, and the True Metal Neon vehicle pack is the safest pick for a kid who likes to collect.
-Both are well reviewed, reasonably priced, and genuinely hold up to daily play.
+If you are not sure where to start, the Air Rescue figure pack is hard to go wrong with for roleplay, and the True Metal Neon vehicle pack is the strongest pick for a kid who likes to collect.
+Both hold up well to daily play.